 - 6 or more guests cancelled with more than 7 days notice – no cancellation fee applies

 - For experiences and charters not cancelled within these time frames (above) the cancellation fee is 100% of the experience, transfer or charter price and no refunds are given.

 Southwest Wilderness Camp

-- Cancellations with more than 7 days notice prior to departure – no cancellation fee.
+- Cancellation with more than 7 days notice prior to departure – no cancellation fee.

 - Cancellation 4 to 7 days prior to departure – 50% cancellation fee